Connect with Us

 "I've had people look at my resume that said, 'Hey, no, no, no. You've got to remove that — that's technology from the, you know, '20s or something,'" Howland says.
 "It makes me look out of touch."

 Howland and his wife used to love traveling.
 They also liked to explore all the hot new restaurants in St. Louis.
-But they haven't been on a vacation in eight years and almost never go out.
+But they haven't been on a vacation in nine years and almost never go out.